-(e) Finally, compare your transformed2_letter with transformedbyC_letter, which was the result of direct transformation of original_letter by matrix C (see Exercise 1(a)).
-For that, you need to plot transformed2_letter and transformedbyC_letter in the same plot, but use different line styles4 (not colors!) for the two letters.
+(e) Finally, compare your transformed2\letter with transformedbyC\letter, which was the result of direct transformation of original\letter by matrix C (see Exercise 1(c)).
+For that, plot transformed2\letter and transformedbyC\letter in the same plot using different line styles (not colors!) for the two letters.